About This Drug

 - Decrease in your bone mass, which may put you at risk of bone fractures.
 Your doctor may monitor your bone mineral density.

-- Your total cholesterol level may increase; your doctor may monitor your cholesterol level.
+- Your total cholesterol level may increase.

 How to Take Your Medication